georgejp144/game-sales-forecasting-engine/src/README.md

 This directory contains the full implementation of the Weekly Game Sales Forecasting Engine.
 The codebase is organised into clean, self-contained modules so we can quickly understand the architecture.

+Instructions on how to run code can be found in docs.

 ---

 ## 📁 Folder Structure Overview